 - In other comments on the course, for example to point a learner to a related conversation.

 - Raise concerns about a comment with our moderators.

 9. Report and flag comments - moderation

 - FutureLearn employs a specialist third-party moderation agency that works on a shift basis, around the clock, every day of the year to reactively moderate all courses.

 - If a learner ‘flags’ a comment, this team responds in accordance with moderation guidelines based on our Code of Conduct, Terms & Conditions, and best practices.
 Read more about how moderation works on FutureLearn.

-- Press the flag button and select a reason from the drop-down, to report a comment or learner profile that is inappropriate (picture, username or profile information).
+- Press the flag button and select a reason from the drop-down, as shown below, to report a comment or learner profile that is inappropriate (picture, username or profile information).